openedx/edx-documentation/en_us/shared/students/SFD_mobile.rst

  *************************

  ================================
- How do I get the mobile app?
+ How do I get the edX app?
  ================================

  The Android app is available in the `Google Play`_ Store.
 The iPhone app is